 Eardrum ruptures can happen much more frequently in children because of their sensitive tissue and narrow ear canals.
 Children have the habit of inserting pointed objects, their toys, pointed nails in the ears.
 As a result, unintentionally, they damage their eardrum.

 The most common cause of ruptured eardrum in children is ear infections.
 5 out of 6 children have at least one ear infection by the time they’re 3 years old.
 Your child’s risk of infection can be higher if they spend time in a group daycare or if they bottle-feed while lying down instead of breastfeeding.

 Take your child to an ENT specialist if you observe the signs of a ruptured eardrum.
 As it needs additional care.
-Avoid flying with your child if he has sinus or cold infections.
+Avoid flying with your child if he has sinus, sinus headache or cold infections.
 Your child’s eardrums are delicate, untreated damage can have long-term effects on their hearing.

 Learn How You Can Prevent Rupturing Eardrum

 You can prevent rupturing your eardrum by taking effective precautions and save yourself from the trouble of getting your ears damaged.
 In addition to this, taking note of the following measures or home remedies can also help you prevent your ears from the ill-effects.